AI implementation in recruiting: what breaks in the real world

 Input quality is worse than you think

-What it looks like: Job descriptions are outdated, intake notes are incomplete, interview feedback is inconsistent.
+What it looks like: Core inputs are outdated or incomplete, and feedback is inconsistent.
 Outputs degrade fast.

 Fix: Standardize inputs before you automate outputs.

-What it looks like: "Improve screening" with no definition of quality, speed, or risk tolerance.
+What it looks like: "Improve review quality" with no definition of quality, speed, or risk tolerance.

 Fix: Decide what "good" means, then measure it.